 Diagnosis: Sleep Apnea

-Mason dismissed his symptoms as being stress-related and plodded through the fog of his exhaustion for another year before a friend convinced him to see a doctor in August of 2004.
+Mason dismissed his symptoms as being stress-related and plodded through the fog of his exhaustion for another year before a friend convinced him to see a doctor two years later.
 The diagnosis was obstructive sleep apnea, a condition that occurs when tissues at the back of the mouth and within the throat slacken and block the airway during sleep.

-Sleep apnea affects an estimated 12 million Americans, according to the U.S. Department of Health and Human Services.
+Sleep apnea affects millions of Americans, according to the U.S. Department of Health and Human Services.
 The condition can contribute to heart attack, stroke, irregular heartbeat, high blood pressure, impotence and other conditions.
 While there are three classes of sleep apnea—obstructive, central and mixed—obstructive sleep apnea is by far the most common form.

 Mason’s doctor referred him to a Santa Cruz sleep disorder clinic, where a diagnostic test of his sleep patterns showed he was constantly moving between unconscious and semiconscious states, meaning that he “woke up” an average of 47 times per hour.